OpenCommonSense/CommonSensePortalSite/docs/benchmarks/benchmarks.md

 {: .fs-4 .fw-600 .text-red-300}
 > **Editors' comments**
 > - The dataset is not yet public.
-Contact the authors to know more.
+Contact the authors to get more information.
 <!-- Mention the highlights or known issues of the dataset. -->